 My first experience with a cake like that was back in high school French class.
 For our holiday classroom party, our teacher let the students choose a recipe to make and bring in for the class.

-This Gingerbread Cake Roll with Maple Cinnamon Frosting is festive twist on a classic cake!
-The soft cake is richly spiced and laced with brown sugar, and the maple cinnamon-scented frosting is the perfect accompaniment.
+This Gingerbread Cake Roll with Maple Cinnamon Frosting is festive twist on a classic Christmas cake - and it's much easier to make!
+The soft cake is richly spiced and laced with brown sugar.
+And the maple cinnamon-scented frosting is the perfect accompaniment.

-And you might be surprised that making this Gingerbread Cake Roll is a lot easier to make than you might think!
+You might be surprised that making this gingerbread Swiss roll is a lot easier to make than you might think!
 It was much easier than making that Bûche de Noël for French class back in high school, lol.

 The Role That Blogging Played in this Gingerbread Cake Roll

 One of the best things about blogging is the people you meet.
 I can’t speak for other blogging industries, but food bloggers are some pretty amazing people.
 They’re creative, inspirational, and community-oriented.

 Around the time I first started blogging (back in 2009), I virtually met Evelyne.
 At that time her blog was called Cheap Ethnic Eats and my blog was called Thought for Food.
 Her blog is now called CulturEatz!

 Back at that time, blogging was a completely different ball game.
 We shared snippets of our lives, not SEO keywords.
 Our blogs were a reflection of ourselves, recipes made for and shared with loved ones.